fireblocks/fireblocks-network-link/DESCRIPTION.md

 \- For GET requests, the endpoint in the signature payload contains the query string. e.g. /v1/depositAddress<b>?coinSymbol=ETH&...</b>

+\- The endpoint in the signature payload is always in a path-relative format.

-\- The endpoint in the signature payload don't have to contain the entire path, or could contain more paths, it's configurable.
+\- The endpoint in the signature payload could contain more paths, it's configurable. e.g. (DEFAULT) /v1/depositAddress, /fireblocks/v1/depositAddress...

 \- The body is "" if there is no request body (for GET requests).